cbg-ethz/QuasiFit/README.md

 make
 ```

-For users wishing to do development or want to stay up-to-date with the latest development, you can clone the git tree as well.
+For users wishing to do development or want to stay up-to-date with the latest development, you will need to clone the git tree.
 This method is not recommended for users just wishing to use QuasiFit, as it requires the complete Autotools toolchain.
 ```
 git clone https://github.com/SoapZA/QuasiFit.git
 cd QuasiFit/